viviandotdev/ObsidianVault/+ Encounters/Self Analysis.md

 And then you whispered to Sandy about something

+#  <details markdown='1'><summary>Toggle</summary> This is the content inside the toggle. </details>

 Did I do something to annoy you during mikado, tuesday

 Bro i think you need to chill, everything is fine no need to hold it iside forgert and move on,

+Which attachment style are you? i relate to this growing up, i think as a kid I was actually very expressive i have the memory of dancing in my room, i remember i would also laugh a lot and get really excited about things
+but i often got yelled about for being too loud or expressive.
+when i cried, i got yelled it to stop crying, basically stop expressing my self
+i remeber i used to watch tv, like disney channel shows and i would literally be cackling and my mom would get mad at me and yell about me for laughing too loud.
+i would also cry when my mom told me to wear a dress, we litterally get into so many arguments where she would force me to wear things that make me uncomfortable, i could not express my self the way i wanted to, i could only express myself in the way that fit the way my mom wants me to represent her.